periloso/laravel-web-push-demo/README.md

 - Database creation & seeding on vagrant up
 - Minio.io S3 storage support via .env file
 - Laravel Blade Directives Extended by Alessio Periloso
+- Laravel Modules, to handle modules and themes.
+They are both already configured.
 - Many hints and best-practices comments about how to structure your project: check out the README files! :)

 ## About Laravel